web analytics

 Trains

-The train is much the most pleasant way to get around the valley.
+The train is a nice way to get around the valley.
 It’s free with your carte d’hôte (provided by us) between Servoz and Vallorcine, and stops in Les Praz, around a 5 minute walk from the chalet.
-It’s very punctual but there can be long gaps between trains so check on www.sbb.ch before you set out, and take one with you if you plan to return on it.
+It’s very punctual but there can be long gaps between trains so check on www.sbb.ch before you set out, and make sure you know the hours if you plan to return on it.
 Even if you have a car, it’s often preferable as it allows for flexibility – for instance summer walks.
-Excellent for Les Grands Montets and Vallorcine – not recommended at all for Les Houches or Le Tour – take the bus, or access Le Tour from Vallorcine.

 Evening public transport in Chamonix

-The last train runs at around 8 pm.
-In winter, night buses (usually at 10pm and midnight) are a good way to get back from a evening out in Chamonix town centre, though it is also very pleasant to walk back to the chalet.
+It is also pleasant to walk back to the chalet if the weather is good.
 At night we recommend you only walk along the very quiet and well-lit road beside the railway (full directions and maps will be sent on booking).

 Taxis